fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 ### Assembly

 You will need to supply:
-- One Raspberry Pi Pico
+- One Raspberry Pi Pico or Pico W
 - 7 pairs of 0.1" male headers (or 6 pairs and 2 compatible BNC connectors)
 - If the Pico is not to be soldered directly to the board (ie. it will be removable) then 2 sets of 20 0.1" pin headers are also required.